gongyh/MonoVar/README.md

 ## Overview ##

-**Monovar** is a single nucleotide variant (SNV) detection and genotyping algorithm for single-cell DNA sequencing data.
+**Monovar_NBfork** is a single nucleotide variant (SNV) detection and genotyping algorithm for single-cell DNA sequencing data.
 It takes a list of bam files as input and outputs a vcf file containing the detected SNVs.

 ## Dependencies ##
+* The fork works with python 2.7 or 3.x
 * Python: NumPy v1.8.1 ([http://www.numpy.org/]()), SciPy v0.14.0 ([http://www.scipy.org/]()), Pysam v0.8.1 ([https://code.google.com/p/pysam/]())
-* Samtools v0.1.19 (included in the external folder)

 ## Installation ##